Skin Care and Wound Healing: Essential Do’s and Don’ts

 Don’ts

 • Don’t soak for more than five minutes.
+Prolonged soaking can lead to skin maceration, which can slow down the recovery process.

 • Don’t use skin care products with alcohol and/or an extensive list of preservatives.